 Includes supporting outdoor recreation, the Children in Nature Initiative (“No Child Left Inside”), and working with DelDOT and others to complete the First State Trails and Pathways Plan to connect public open space throughout Delaware.

-Includes investing in critical infrastructure such as dams, impoundments, dikes and other water control structures, wetland conservation to reduce flooding (and improve water quality and enhance wildlife and fisheries habitat), shoreline nourishment and beach protection, mitigation and adaptation planning for sea level rise and other effects of climate change, reducing the production of greenhouse gasses, improving stormwater management, maintaining emergency response preparedness, and developing environmental indicators to track progress.
+Includes investing in critical infrastructure such as dams, impoundments, dikes and other water control structures, wetland conservation to reduce flooding (and improve water quality and enhance wildlife and fisheries habitat), shoreline nourishment and beach protection, mitigation and adaptation planning for sea level rise and other effects of climate change, reducing the production of greenhouse gases, improving stormwater management, maintaining emergency response preparedness, and developing environmental indicators to track progress.